-The Quick Start and Tour of Heros Tutorial will teach you lots about Angular 2 but are not examples of real world projects because:
+The Quick Start and Tour of Heros Tutorial will teach you lots about Angular.

 See Do you know to use ngrx on complex applications?

-See Do you know the best UI framework for Angular 2?
+See Do you know the best UI framework for Angular?

 While these starters often include advanced functionality, we prefer to implement pure Angular CLI projects where possible because Angular updates frequently.. and when you are using someone else's template that incorporates Angular you are left with the options of waiting for them to update their template to the latest version of Angular, or working out how to do it yourself.
 This can often leave you with large amounts of work or be being several months behind the latest versions.

-To learn how to build real-world Angular 2 applications check out FireBootCamp.
+To learn how to build enterprise Angular applications check out FireBootCamp

-- Figure: Good Example: The Angular CLI will create you a new Angular 2 project with a single command, and that project will be all setup with production build, unit testing and end to end testing all configured.
-If you have very specific build requirements the CLI does not currently support custom webpack builds, though this is coming.
-See https://rules.ssw.com.au/the-best-build-tool for more info
+- Figure: Good Example: The Angular CLI will create you a new Angular project with a single command, and that project will be set up with production build, unit testing, and end-to-end testing all configured.
+If you have very specific build requirements, the CLI also supports custom web pack builds.

 Do you feel this rule needs an update?